woakes070048/KS2.EasySyncClient.Community/README.md

 This sofware extend Alfresco ECM with offline sync capabilities similar to what Dropbox / OneDrive / etc... do.

 The software is made in C# and requires .NET Framework 4.5.2 to run on Windows.
+It is the first working version.
+As is, the code is very rough and would need some reowork but due to lack of time, I can't refactor it for now

 It has been fully tested on Windows and being validated for MacOs.